Third Party Injury Claims

-In exchange for providing workers’ compensation benefits, Georgia employers are shielded from lawsuits by workers who are injured on the job.
+In exchange for providing workers’ compensation benefits, Georgia employers are shielded from being sued by workers who are injured on the job.
 An injured employee also cannot sue a co-worker who played a role in his or her accident.

 - Machinery malfunction – If a defective machine or equipment causes an employee to be injured, its manufacturer may ultimately be liable for the worker’s losses.